 If you are interested in contributing to this blog with a relevant topic, please contact me.

-I am a PhD candidate at the Forest and Environmental Policy Group at Albert-Ludwigs University Freiburg (Germany).
+I work at the Chair of Forest and Forest and Environmental at Albert-Ludwigs University Freiburg (Germany).
 In 2016 I started work on a project exploring the likeliness of transitioning to a forest-based bioeconomy.
 More specifically, I look at emerging timber value chains, actor networks, beliefs and coalitions in Germany and Northern Europe (Sweden and Finland).
 You can learn more about the project here or here

 I declare no conflict of interest.
 The opinions expressed herein are my own and do not reflect the views of my employer.